Aseel1612/Asal_Evaluation_System/README.md

   * pip install allure-pytest
   ```

-## System Data:
+## System Data
 I have created a directory called Data that inclludes:
 - BasaData.json --> have the baseURL

 - EmployeeData.json

        * Valid credentials, which also contain the Employee Name, to enable a manager to access and assess
-      an employee's performance.
+      an employee's evaluation.

        * Invalid credentials for testing unauthorized access scenarios.